minkcv/vm-switch/README.md

 An implementation of [Vapor Spec](https://github.com/minkcv/vm) for Nintendo Switch Homebrew.

 Vapor Spec is a virtual game platform.
-You can develop games for Vapor Spec on Windows or Linux and the games can be run on the Nintendo Switch without any modifications.
+You can develop games for Vapor Spec on a desktop and the games can be run on Windows, Linux, and the Nintendo Switch.

 ## Building the Vapor Spec platform for the Switch
 You can skip this and go to the section below if you just want to run games.